List of Star Wars species (K–O): Kowakian monkey-lizard

 The Kowakian monkey-lizards are a vulturous sentient species from the planet Kowak.
 They are small, with beak-like mouths and large ears.
 When born monkey-lizards come out in a larval state.
-It is a well-known fact that monkey-lizards laugh, a lot.
 On their home planet their laughter is used to scare predators away, because of how loud they laugh.
 When in captivity, they are not paired with other species because their laughter is too great and too loud.
 Salacious B. Crumb was one of the most famous Kowakian monkey-lizards, as he is the only one seen in any of the Star Wars movies.

 An unnamed, fuchsia-skinned Kowakian monkey-lizard appears in 2 episodes of Star Wars: The Clone Wars, "Dooku Captured" and "The Gungan General", as the pet of Hondo Ohnaka, leader of a band of Weequay pirates.

 Another Kowakian monkey-lizard is seen roasting on a spit at a market in the first episode of The Mandalorian as a second monkey lizard watches from a nearby cage.